netdata/netdata/database/engine/README.md

 correctly set `dbengine disk space` based on your needs.
 The calculator gives an accurate estimate based on how many slave nodes you have, how many metrics your Agent collects, and more.

-to understand what
-you should set `dbengine disk space` to in order to store metrics for a given period of time based on how many slave nodes you have, how many metrics your Agent collects, and more.

 The `page cache size` option determines the amount of RAM in **MiB** that is dedicated to caching Netdata metric values themselves as far as queries are concerned.
 The total page cache size will be greater since data collection itself will consume additional memory as is described in the [Memory requirements](#memory-requirements) section.